The Departed: Accolades

-At the 64th Golden Globe Awards on January 15, 2007, The Departed won one award for Best Director (Martin Scorsese), while being nominated for five other awards including Best Picture, Best Actor (Leonardo DiCaprio), Best Supporting Actor (Jack Nicholson, Mark Wahlberg), and Best Screenplay (William Monahan).
+At the 64th Golden Globe Awards on January 15, 2007, The Departed won one award for Best Director (Martin Scorsese), while being nominated for five other awards including Best Picture, Best Actor (Leonardo DiCaprio), Best Supporting Actor (Jack Nicholson, Mark Wahlberg) and Best Screenplay (William Monahan).

 At the 79th Academy Awards on February 25, 2007, The Departed won four Academy Awards: Best Picture (Graham King), Best Director (Martin Scorsese), Best Film Editing (Thelma Schoonmaker), and Best Adapted Screenplay Writing (William Monahan).
-Mark Wahlberg was also nominated for the Best Supporting Actor award for his performance, but he lost to Alan Arkin for his role in Little Miss Sunshine.

 The film marked the first time Scorsese won an Oscar after five previous losses.
-Many felt that he deserved it years earlier for prior efforts.
-Some felt he deserved it for his prior nominations and the win was described as a "Lifetime Achievement Award for a lesser film".
-Scorsese himself joked that he won because: "This is the first movie I've done with a plot."
+Many felt he deserved it years earlier for prior efforts.
+Some felt he deserved it for his prior nominations, and the win was described as a "Lifetime Achievement Award for a lesser film".
+Scorsese joked he won because "this is the first movie I've done with a plot".

-At the 11th Satellite Awards on December 18, 2006, The Departed won awards for Best Ensemble, Motion Picture, Best Motion Picture, Drama, Best Screenplay – Adapted (William Monahan), and Best Actor in a Supporting Role (Leonardo DiCaprio).
+At the 11th Satellite Awards on December 18, 2006, The Departed won awards for Best Ensemble, Motion Picture, Best Motion Picture, Drama, Best Screenplay – Adapted (William Monahan) and Best Actor in a Supporting Role (Leonardo DiCaprio).
 In 2008, it was nominated for the American Film Institute Top 10 Gangster Films list.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 30th in WGA's "101 Greatest Screenplays of the 21st Century (so far)".
 In 2025, the film ranked number 31 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 25 on the "Readers' Choice" edition of the list.

 Home media

-The Departed was released by Warner Home Video on DVD, HD-DVD, and Blu-ray disc on February 13, 2007.
-The film is available in a single-disc full screen (1.33:1), single-disc widescreen (2.39:1) edition, and 2-disc special edition.
-The second disc contains deleted scenes, a feature about the influence of New York's Little Italy on Scorsese, a Turner Classic Movies profile, a theatrical trailer, and a 21-minute documentary titled Stranger Than Fiction: The True Story of Whitey Bulger, Southie and The Departed about the crimes that influenced Scorsese in creating the film, including the story of James "Whitey" Bulger, upon whom Jack Nicholson's character is based.
+The Departed was released by Warner Home Video on DVD, HD-DVD and Blu-ray disc on February 13, 2007.
+The film is available in a single-disc fullscreen (1.33:1), single-disc widescreen (2.39:1) edition, and 2-disc special edition.
+The second disc contains deleted scenes, a featurette about the influence of New York's Little Italy on Scorsese, a Turner Classic Movies profile, a theatrical trailer, and a 21-minute documentary titled Stranger Than Fiction: The True Story of Whitey Bulger, Southie and The Departed, about the crimes that influenced Scorsese in creating the film, including the story of James "Whitey" Bulger, on whom Jack Nicholson's character is based.
 The film was released on Ultra HD Blu-ray on April 23, 2024.